compbiofan/SimSCSnTree/README.md

         ```-o (--outfile)      The standard output file, will be saved in output folder, just give the file name. (default: std.out)```

-    * Parameters controlling tree structure: -n, -B, -A, -F and -G.
+    * Parameters controlling tree structure: -n, -B, -A, -G, -K, -F and -H.

-    -n is the total number of cells / subclones on the leaf level.

-    When -M is 1, -n refers to the cell number on the leaf level only.
-When -M is not 1, -n refers to both the leaf node number and the cell number for any specified level of interest.
-In this case the cells will be distributed according to their percentage on each node for a certain level.
+    -n is the total number of cells on a level of interest.
+Since -F is the total number of nodes (subclones) on the leaf level, -n should always be greater than -F unless when -M is 1.
+When -M is not 1, the cells will be distributed according to their percentage on each node for a certain level.
 The percentage of a node is specified by the Beta-splitting model when the binary tree grows and this is a stochastic process.

+    -F and -H defines the total number of subclones on the leaf level, thus the width of the tree. -F and -H are the mean and standard deviation that the tree width will be sampled from in a Gaussian distribution.
+Define -H to be a very small number such as 0.0001 when users want the tree width to be a certain number.

     The binary tree's branch splitting follows Beta-splitting model so that the splitting of the cells between the left and right branches for each split follows a Beta distribution, whose alpha and beta parameters are specified by -A (--Alpha) and -B (--Beta).
 When -B and -A are closer to each other (e.g., 0.5 and 0.5), the tree is more balanced.
 To generate a tree that is unbalanced, make -B and -A be far from each other but still within [0, 1]. -G and -K are the mean and standard deviation of the Gaussian distribution that the depth of the tree (the highest level of the tree) will be sampled from.
-The splitting ends when the number of cells / subclones on the leaf level reaches -n (--cell-num).
+The splitting ends when the number of nodes on the leaf level reaches the tree width.

+    -G and -K defines the tree's depth. -G and -K are the mean and standard deviation the tree's depth will be drawn from in a Gaussian distribution.
+The tree grows in a way that prioritizes to reach defined tree depth.
+But if -G is unreasonably big, e.g., -G > 2 * -F, the tree's depth may not reach the desired tree depth.

         ```-n (--cell-num)     Number of the cells.
 Always greater than -F treewidth.
 Treewidth controls the total number of clones whereas cell-num controls the total number of cells sequenced at a certain tree depth. ```